-- F. Callbacks for Special Events that are planned for the following day may be done using the Everbridge notification system. - 1.
-For a known planned event for the following day, Batt 1 the Administrative Chief will send out an Everbridge message to all eligible firefighters.
-He/She They will also call each firefighter at their station who has their home number listed on the callback books. - 2.
-At the 4 hr mark after the initial Everbridge page goes out, Batt 1 will award the S/E to the highest firefighter on the callback list that is eligible for the callback. - 3.
-Using this procedure; firefighters who are not available will not be dropped to the bottom of the list.
-If at the end of the 4 hours Battalion 1 the Administrative Chief is unable to fill the vacancies using this procedure he will revert back to calling individuals at their stations in eligible order...f hose refusing the callback will then be dropped to the bottom of the special events list.
+- 1. All firefighters eligible for the Special Events overtime will be notified via the Everbridge system of the staffing vacancy and will have 10 minutes to reply that they are available. - 2.
+After the 10 minutes have elapsed, the Administrative Chief will identify those firefighters who are available and will notify and award the eligible firefighter that is highest on the Special Events List with the overtime assignment. - F. Callbacks for Special Events that are planned for the following day may be done using the Everbridge notification system - 1.
+For a known planned event for the following day, the Administrative Chief will send out an Everbridge message to all eligible firefighters.
+They will also call each firefighter at their station who has their home number listed on the callback books. - 2.
+At the four-hour mark after the initial Everbridge page goes out, the Administrative Chief will award the Special Event to the highest firefighter on the callback list that is eligible for the callback. - 3.
+Using this procedure, firefighters who are not available will not be dropped to the bottom of the list.
+If at the end of the four hours, the Administrative Chief is unable to fill the vacancies using this procedure, he will revert to calling individuals at their stations in eligible order.
+Those refusing the callback will then be dropped to the bottom of the Special Events List.